-Many servers are built in with hardware RAID array.
+Many servers are built with hardware RAID array.
 For example, RAID 1 is used for operating system, RAID 5/10 is used for data storage.
 The same with single physical disk, system partition (C: drive) also runs out of space on RAID array.
 To solve this problem fast and easily, you'd better resize RAID partition with safe tool.
 Nobody likes to recreate partitions and restore everything from backup.
-In this article, I'll introduce how to resize/extend RAID partition in Windows Server 2016/2019/2022 without losing data.
+This article introduces how to resize/extend RAID partition in Windows Server 2016/2019/2022 without losing data.

 To Operating System and NIUBI Partition Editor, there's no difference if you use physical hard disk or hardware RAID array.
 In most cases, you can resize RAID partition in Windows Server 2016/2019/2022 the same with physical disk partition.
 No matter what the type of RAID and the brand of RAID controller is.

 What you should concern is that whether there's free space in any partition on the same RAID array.
 The same array means Disk 0, 1, etc that are shown by Windows Disk Management or NIUBI Partition Editor.
-To most of servers, there's free space in one of the RAID virtual partitions.
+To most of servers, there's free space in one of the virtual partitions on the RAID.
 In that case, you can shrink it to extend other partition that is getting full.
 If there's no other virtual partition or the whole RAID array is full, it's more completed and I'll talk about in the last section.

-The major shortage of Disk Management is that it can only resize NTFS partition, any other types of partitions are not supported.
+The major shortage of Disk Management is that it can only resize NTFS partition, FAT32 and any other partitions are not supported.
 In addition, to NTFS partitions, Disk Management can only shrink it to create new volume.
 If you want to extend a partition by shrinking another one, Disk Management cannot help you.
 To extend/resize RAID partition in Server 2016/2019/2022, you'd better run safe partition software.

 How to resize/extend RAID partition with safe partition software